apache/iotdb/docs/UserGuide/Concept/SDT.md

 * CompMinTime (Compression Minimum Time Interval)

-CompMinTime is used for noisy reduction.
-CompMinTime measures the time distance between two stored data points, if the current point's time to the last stored point's time distance is smaller than or equal to CompMinTime, current point will NOT be stored regardless of compression deviation.
-Default value is -2147483647 and time unit is ms.
+CompMinTime is a parameter measures the time distance between two stored data points, which is used for noisy reduction.
+If the time interval between the current point and the last stored point is less than or equal to its value, current point will NOT be stored regardless of compression deviation.
+The default value is -2147483647 with time unit ms.

 * CompMaxTime (Compression Maximum Time Interval)

-CompMaxTime is used to periodically check the time distance between the last stored point to the current point.
+CompMaxTime is a parameter measure the time distance between two stored data points.
-It measures the time difference between stored points.
-If the current point time to the last stored point's time distance is greater than or equal to CompMaxTime, current point will be stored regardless of compression deviation.
-Default value is 2147483647 and time unit is ms.
+If the time interval between the current point and the last stored point is greater than or equal to its value, current point will be stored regardless of compression deviation.
+The default value is 2147483647 with time unit ms.

 The specified syntax for SDT is detailed in [Create Timeseries Statement](../Operation%20Manual/SQL%20Reference.md).